SvenDowideit/docker-airflow/README.md

     docker-compose -f docker-compose-CeleryExecutor.yml up -d

+For **CeleryExecutor in docker swarm mode**: (This stack yml file helps when working with docker swarm mode)

+        docker stack deploy -c docker-airflow-stack.yml airflow  #to deploy serivces stack docker stack airflow ps #for viewing all linked services for particualar stack

 NB : If you want to have DAGs example loaded (default=False), you've to set the following environment variable :

 `LOAD_EX=n`